jremes-foss/universities-api-wrapper/README.md

 client = HipolabsUniversitiesAPI("remote")
 ```

-If you wish to use alternative port, for example, `8888/tcp`:
+If you wish to use alternative port, for example, `8888/tcp`, you can invoke connector like this:

 ```python
 client = HipolabsUniversitiesAPI("remote", 8888)